-Webflow is currently a static site builder which isn’t tied to a content management system or a blogging platform.
+Webflow isn’t a static platform.
+This website builder presents itself as the first visual content management system and a blogging platform.
 This means it can be used as a starting point for a WordPress site, or for creating static brochure-like responsive websites.

 In terms of features, it’s rather flexible.
 Its editor combines the ease-of-use of DIY sitebuilders and the power of top-notch web design tools.
 The advanced HTML and CSS features of Webflow are hidden by default in the editor, but can be toggled on.